Nolan Arenado Preview, Player Props: Cardinals vs. Pirates

 Nolan Arenado At The Plate

-- In 41.2% of his games this year, Arenado has driven in at least one run.
-In 22 of those games (18.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in 10 contests.
+- In 40.8% of his games this season, Arenado has had at least one RBI.
+He's picked up more than one in 18.3% and driven in three or more of his team's runs in 10 contests.

+- In 50 of 120 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.